 If you're toying with the idea of getting into HDR yourself, then fear not, there is absolutely no need to rush out and buy the best equipment that money can buy.
 However, depending on the camera equipment you currently own, a little investment before you start might help to improve your results.

 - Flick through your camera's instruction manual and find the chapter all about 'AEB' (Automatic Exposure Bracketing) and check to see if your camera can take at least 3 bracketed photographs at a spacing of 2EV.
-As far as I am concerned, this is the minimum required to produce an HDR image.
+This seems to the most popular combination required to produce a decent looking HDR image.

 - Lost the manual?
 Panic not.
 You can find nearly every camera's AEB capabilities here.